Korbinian Brodmann: Brodmann areas

 The cortical areas that Brodmann described and located are now usually referred to as Brodmann areas.
 There are a total of 52 areas grouped into 11 histological areas.
-Brodmann used a variety of criteria to map the human brain, including attention to both gross anatomical features and cortical micro-structures.
+Brodmann used a variety of criteria to map the human brain, including attention to both gross anatomical features and cortical microstructures.
 Brodmann postulated that areas with different structures performed different functions.
 Indeed, some of these areas were later associated to nervous functions, such as the following: